drumpt/drumpt.github.io/content/authors/admin/_index.md

 ---

-I am a machine learning researcher at [AITRICS](http://en.aitrics.com/?redirect=no), a healthcare AI startup in Korea, where I am fulfilling my alternative military service under the supervision of Professor [Eunho Yang](https://mli.kaist.ac.kr/people/).
-Prior to joining AITRICS, I completed my Master's degree in Artificial Intelligence at [KAIST](https://kaist.ac.kr/en/), also under Professor Yang's guidance.
-Additionally, I hold a Bachelor's degree in Computer Science and Mathematics from KAIST.
+I am a **machine learning researcher** at [**AITRICS**](http://en.aitrics.com/?redirect=no), a healthcare AI startup in Korea, where I am fulfilling my **alternative military service** under the supervision of Professor [**Eunho Yang**](https://mli.kaist.ac.kr/people/).
+Prior to joining AITRICS, I completed my **Master's degree** in **Artificial Intelligence** at [**KAIST**](https://kaist.ac.kr/en/), also under Professor Yang's guidance.
+Additionally, I hold a **Bachelor's degree** in **Computer Science** and **Mathematics** from KAIST.

-My research has focused on the essential dimensions of trustworthy machine learning, explored across various application domains including 3D point cloud classification, automatic speech recognition, tabular learning, and time series analysis:
+My research has focused on the essential dimensions of **trustworthy machine learning**, explored across various application domains including 3D point cloud classification, automatic speech recognition, tabular learning, and time series analysis:
 - **Out-of-distribution generalization**
 - **Explainability**
-- **Uncertainty quantification**
+- **Uncertainty calibration**

-As I progress in my academic and research journey, I am particularly drawn to the development of trustworthy deep generative models and the theoretical frameworks that can demystify artificial intelligence systems.
+As I progress in my academic and research journey, I am particularly drawn to the development of **trustworthy deep generative models** and the **theoretical frameworks** that can demystify artificial intelligence systems.
 My long-term research vision aims to establish truly trustworthy machine learning systems through two complementary approaches:
 - **Designing empirically well-motivated and theoretically grounded practical algorithms**
-- **Conducting rigorous theoretical analyses of empirical machine learning techniques**
+- **Conducting rigorous theoretical analyses** of empirical machine learning techniques, including **generalization error bounds**

-I am open to research collaborations on a global scale and intend to pursue doctoral studies beginning in Fall 2026.
+I am open to **research collaborations** on a global scale and intend to pursue **doctoral studies** beginning in **Fall 2026**.
 Remote collaboration opportunities are welcome.
 Should my research interests align with your work, I would be pleased to discuss potential collaborations.